 In practical studies, we may make a choice between MMR and MCMAR.
-The following two common recommendations may be available: 1) when the p value for the hypothesis test of ρ=0 is smaller than the prespecified test level, such as 0.05, MCMAR is selected; otherwise, MMR is used; 2) the model with a smaller Akaike information criterion (AIC) or Bayesian information criterion (BIC) is selected.
+The following two common recommendations may be available: 1) when the P value for the hypothesis test of ρ=0 is smaller than the prespecified test level, such as 0.05, MCMAR is selected; otherwise, MMR is used; 2) the model with a smaller Akaike information criterion (AIC) or Bayesian information criterion (BIC) is selected.

 2.4.
 Spatially smoothed average ERR and region-specific ERRs